jrcopeti/react-shopping-list/README.md

 - **Persistent Storage:** The application uses local storage to save items.
 This feature ensures that the user's list is accessible even after closing the app or rebooting the system.

 - **Price Tracking:** Each item can have its price, and the app will calculate the total cost of items in the cart.
+The prices are displayed on the currency based on the default language of the user's browser.

 - **Sort Items:** Users can sort items by order added, name, price or if they were bought.